minsuukim/minsuukim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*Note: Starting in March 2025, I will be joining KAIST-Mila Prefrontal AI Research Center jointly hosted by <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>, Prof. Sungjin Ahn, and Prof. Sungsoo Ahn as a postdoctoral researcher.
+*Note: Starting in March 2025, I will be joining KAIST-Mila Prefrontal AI Research Center jointly hosted by Prof. Yoshua Bengio, Prof. Sungjin Ahn, and Prof. Sungsoo Ahn as a postdoctoral researcher.
+I will applying GFlowNets for safe AI (with Yoshua), object centric learning (with Sungjin), and drug discovery (with Sungsoo).

-I will be joining <a href="https://yoshuabengio.org/">Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a postdoctoral researcher.*

 I’m a Ph.D. candidate at KAIST, where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Jinkyoo Park</a>.
 I also have been closely collaborating with <a href="https://sites.google.com/view/sungsooahn0215/home">Sungsoo Ahn</a>'s group at POSTECH since 2022.